samuelclay/hackersmacker/README.markdown

 [Download the Chrome extension](https://github.com/samuelclay/hackersmacker/blob/master/client/chrome/chrome.crx?raw=true)

 To install the Chrome extension, you cannot double-click it (unfortunately, Chrome no longer allows this).
-Instead, drag it into Chrome's Extensions page in [chrome://extensions](chrome://extensions).
+Instead, drag it into Chrome's Extensions page in <a href="chrome://extensions">chrome://extensions</a>.

 ### Firefox client